Posted by Heart Hugger on Nov 26, 2019 4:30:00 AM

 - Sit upright.
 Taking deep breaths can be difficult in an awkward position.
 Try sitting at the edge of a bed, with your back and shoulders straight.

-- Incision discomfort.
+- Alleviating incision discomfort.
 Depending on the nature of your surgery, you may have an incision that causes discomfort when you try to inhale or exhale.
 This is especially true if your incision is on your chest.
 Pressing a pillow tightly over the incision may help ease some discomfort.

 Interested in more tips for breathing easier after surgery?
 Looking for information about Respiratory Splinting?
 Contact us today!